Printable Maui Hawaii Guide

 Same great location as the Sheraton, right on Kaanapali Beach, but about half the price of the Sheraton because it’s much older.
 Wonderful friendly service.
 Free shows.
 Hawaiian atmosphere and décor.

 Another way to spend less money and still be near Kaanapali Beach.
-It’s on the other side of the Black Rock hill from the main Kaanapali Beach hotels, so a longer walk to all of the resorts, shopping and restaurants.
+It’s on the other side of Black Rock Hill from the main Kaanapali Beach hotels, so a long walk to all of the resorts, shopping, and restaurants.
 But its beach is less crowded, and they have both hotel rooms and condo units available.
 Built in 1963, so older than the more expensive resorts like the Hyatt.

 |Name||Location||Year Opened||# Rooms||Phone (808)||Comments|

 |Four Seasons||Wailea||1990||380||874-8000||Elegant, quiet luxury|